natalieagus/50002/docs/Hardware/b_digitalabstraction.md

 > 1. **Explain the Purpose of Digital Abstraction:**
 >   - Explain how digital circuits encode information using voltage levels to represent binary values.
 >   - Explain the concept of digital abstraction for transforming continuous analog signals into discrete digital values.
-> 2. **Identify the Role of Semiconductor Devices:**
->   - Identify the role of MOSFETs in generating voltage levels for digital bits.
->   - Discuss the advantages of using semiconductors for digital encoding and the challenges posed by external disturbances.
 > 3. **Apply the Static Discipline in Digital Systems:**
 >   - Explain how static discipline is used as a contract ensuring predictable behavior in digital systems.
 >   - Discuss how the static discipline guarantees that valid inputs lead to valid outputs, ensuring system reliability.